 Brazilian Association for Cellular Therapy (ABTCEL)

 ABTCEL will host the symposium “Stem Cells: From quality control to novel derivation procedures” for the research community in Brazil.
 The October 17-19 event will take place at the Hotel Atlantico Buzious in Rio de Janeiro.
-More information is available on their website.

 Canadian Stem Cell Network